k1selman/ctf/btlo/ClassicInjection/A Classic Injection.md

 The disassembly places us right at the start of the function:
 <img src='png/Pasted image 20230127224229.png'> <br />
 What we can do now is:
-a) Look in to decompiled pseudocode and study the program flow there
+a) Look in to decompiled pseudocode and study the program flow there <br />
-b) Look into assembly and study the flow more precisely
+b) Look into assembly and study the flow more precisely <br />

-Lets go with b) approach
+Lets go with b) approach <br />

 By scrolling just a little bit through the function, we have:
 <img src='png/Pasted image 20230127224405.png'> <br />